Littleyns/CertiChain/README.md

 1. run "flutter pub get"
 2. run "npm install" to install node dependencies for backend (ganache-cli + truffle)
 3. run "npm run start-dev" to run the blockchain simulation and deploy the smartcontracts to it

+   ### To run via web browser (preferred)
+   - Ensure that GANACHE_HOST variable at .env is 127.0.0.1
+   - start the app in android studio via

+   ### To run via android emulator
+   - Ensure that GANACHE_HOST variable at .env is set to 10.0.2.2
-4. Start the app via android studio (web browser preferred)
+   - Start the app with android emulator in android studio